PayPlus-Gateway/hosted-fields-sample/README.md

 # Using the hosted fields feature with PayPlus.
-PayPlus offers the ability to host your own payment page on your own website without relying on external redirect pages or iframes.
+PayPlus offers the ability to host your own payment page on your own website without relying on externally hosted payment forms.
 This repository contains a simple demo showing how to achieve that.

 In order to be able to run this demo, you need: